 Prepare for Wet Weather

 The UK is the wettest place in Europe, with Scotland receiving more precipitation than anywhere else.
 This isn’t saying much, as the United Kingdom sees a lot of rain and overcast skies throughout the year.
 No matter what time of year you visit the UK, some waterproof jacket, shoes, and an umbrella will serve you well.

 Take Your Time When Driving

 Drivers in the UK are among the safest in the world – but they do drive fast.
-Speed limits in the UK are a little more generous to speed demons than they are in say the U.S.
+Speed limits in the UK are a little more generous to speed demons than in the U.S.

-If you encounter this, the best thing for you to do is be polite back – sincerely of course.
-After that, they’ll warm up to you in no time, and you’ll find no firmer friend in the whole world.
+If you encounter this, the best thing to do is be polite back – sincerely.
+After that, they’ll warm up to you quickly, and you’ll find no firmer friends worldwide.

 British Coins Mean Something!

 While in the U.S. and other parts of the world, we tend to write off coins as a means of doing laundry or just pocket garbage.
 Certain British coins carry a bit of weight to them – literally.

 Keep an eye out for £1 and £2 coins, as these are actually useful, particularly when it comes to getting drinks at the pub or tipping your cabbie.
 They’re the thickest and weightiest of the UK’s coinage.